kikutabryan/foxy-tutorial/README.md

 You have to add your node's entry points to the `setup.py` file for the nodes to be correctly linked to your package.

-To access teh `setup.py` file, navigate back one directory:
+To open `setup.py`, navigate back one directory:

 ```bash
 cd ..